akvasan2/MonteCarloPathwaySearch/README.md

 Divided into 4 substeps:

 A. Exhaustive initial search of all poses for the antibiotic.
-Involves: generating multiple drug orientations by aligning a vector of the drug to fibonacci sphere and also generating self rotations of the drug, translating the drug to all possible positions within the protein at points along a grid, and removing any clashes or ring pierces between drug and protein.
+Involves: generating multiple drug orientations, translating the drug to all possible positions within protein at points along a grid, and removing clashes or ring pierces between drug and protein.
 (Found in Conf_Search/Initial_Search)

 Required files: